-28 What factors are considered by the relevant regulatory authorities in an acquisition of control of a bank?
+What factors are considered by the relevant regulatory authorities in an acquisition of control of a bank?

-While considering an application, the Central Bank must investigate whether the applicant's activity and its influence over the credit institution endangers the prudent guidance and control of the credit institution.
-The Central Bank will also investigate whether the applicant's transparency in business connections and ownership structure and the structure of its direct or indirect holding in other businesses allows the competent authority to exercise effective supervision over the financial institution.
-The Central Bank shall refuse to grant the authorisation if the applicants' or its members' or executive officers' activities, influence on the financial institution is considered harmful to the financial institutions independent, sound and prudent management, business activities or relations, or direct or indirect members' share or holdings in other companies is structured in a manner to obstruct supervisory activities, or good business reputation is lacking.
+While considering an application, the MNB must investigate whether the applicant's activity and its influence over the credit institution endangers the prudent guidance and control of the credit institution.
+The MNB will also investigate whether the applicant's transparency in business connections and ownership structure and the structure of its direct or indirect holding in other businesses allows the competent authority to exercise effective supervision over the financial institution.
+The MNB shall refuse to grant the authorisation if the applicants' or its members' or executive officers' activities and influence on the financial institution is considered harmful to the financial institution's independent, sound and prudent management, business activities or relations, direct or indirect members' share or holdings in other companies is structured in a manner to obstruct supervisory activities, or good business reputation is lacking, or there are reasonable grounds to suspect that, in connection with the acquisition of qualifying holding, money laundering or terrorist financing within the meaning of the relevant legislation is being or has been committed or attempted, or that the planned acquisition of qualifying holding could increase the risk thereof.
+In relation to control of foreign investments that violate Hungary's security interests, see question 27.
 The Banking Act only gives examples of the circumstances when the applicant's or its owner's activity or its influence on the credit institution endangers its prudent operation.